-Striking example of Arrowsmith's Map of Mexico, from the London Atlas, including the Republic of Texas in its largest configuration.
+Striking example of Arrowsmith's Map of Mexico, from the 1842 edition of the London Atlas, including the Republic of Texas in its largest configuration.

 The detail in Upper California is also noteworthy, although more so for its inaccuracies and myths.
 The mythical river system of California is still very much in evidence, as is a block shaped Salt Lake.
 The Gila has its terminus in the Gulf of California.
 The Marties R. and mythical lake still appear.